 Buffy explained everything, even every word said between her and Angel.

 "Buffy, I'm so sorry.
 I knew they never should have done that spell.
 It was way beyond her range and control.
 I merely hoped it would turn out all right because you seemed to be adjusting.
-You were distant but I put that down to shock," he sighed.
+You were distant but I put it down to shock," he sighed heavily.

 "Well, you were partly right.
 I was in shock just for different reasons.
 Giles, I can't go back, not now, maybe not ever.
 I don't feel right anymore.
 I don't fit in my own skin; it's too tight.
-I gave everything I had for over five years and lost everything.
+I gave everything I had for over five years and lost everything in a single night.
 There's nothing left to give.
 If I don't go and find me again, you may as well just shoot me.
 It would be kinder than the hell I'm living.
 I'm sorry Giles for disappointing you.
 It must seem like I'm running away from my problems."

 "Buffy," Giles tried to interrupt.